 Why is learning about security deposit laws essential to a tenant or landlord?

 Knowing your rights ensures that your interests are protected.

-As a landlord, you want to know the legal reasons to withhold a security deposit.
-As a tenant, you want to know how to maintain the property so that you receive a refund of your security deposit, whether in its entirety or in partial amount.
+As a landlord, you want to know the legal reasons to withhold security deposits.
+As a tenant, you want to know how to maintain the property so that you receive a refund of your deposit, whether in its entirety or in partial amount.

 Security deposits provide several benefits to Austin, Texas landlords.
 They include:

 - Payment for tenant’s unpaid utilities upon exiting the rental unit.
-Since utility bills arrive later than the end of the tenancy at times, having a security deposit will help pay the unpaid bills.
+Since utility bills arrive later than the end of the tenancy at times, a landlord can use the security deposit to cover unpaid utilities.

 - Coverage for cleaning costs when the tenant leaves the premises.
 A Texas landlord should expect normal wear and tear when a tenant moves out.
 Ideally, the rental unit’s condition when a renter moves out matches the state when he or she moved in.
 However, if this is not the case then having a security deposit can settle the cleaning fees.

 - Protection of a landlord’s loss in rental payments.
 If a tenant moves out because they couldn’t pay for rent, having a security deposit will help manage the income loss.

 - Buffer for the landlord’s lost rental income.
-If you have tenants who exit your rental property suddenly without notice or break the term early, having a security deposit mitigates the rental income losses.
+If your tenant surrenders the premises or leaves rental property suddenly without notice or breaks the term early, having a security deposit mitigates the rental income losses.

 - Cover for property damage expenses.
 If you have careless or negligent tenants who did not provide information on property damages, having a security deposit will save you from the repair or replacement costs.
 Note, however, that this does not give you permission to make deductions for normal wear and tear.

 A Guide to Security Deposit Laws in Texas

 1. Texas Security Deposit Limit

-Under Texas laws, no maximum limit is set for the collection of a security deposit.
+Under Texas law, no maximum limit is set for the collection of a security deposit.